 Eat Like a Local in Downtown Oranjestad Aruba

-But even when I’m on the go, I enjoy great meals in downtown Oranjestad.
-It’s home to some of the best local restaurants in Aruba.
+So, when I’m on the go, I head to downtown Oranjestad.
+The area is actually home to some of the best local restaurants in Aruba.
 The secret is you just have to know where to find them.

 First on my list for good fast food on the go is always a pastechi!
 Pastechis are deep fried pastry pockets stuffed with myriad types of goodies- typically cheese, ham, beef, chicken or tuna and even chop suey, thanks to the Asian influence on the island.
 Though you will see pastechis sold everywhere, the best spot to try them is aptly named The Pastechi House in downtown Oranjestad on Main Street behind the Renaissance Mall.